mike2151/html-to-figma/README.md

 Figma Plugin to convert HTML to Figma.
 Open source version of [html.to.design](https://www.figma.com/community/plugin/1159123024924461424)

 ## Repository Structure:
-- `web-app`: Code for the web page describing the product, located at
+- `web-app`: Code for the web page describing the product
 - `plugin`: Figma plugin that is directly used in the Figma app

 ## Motiviation